HOME CLOTHES & ACCESSORIESFABRICS & SEWINGGLOSSARY of CLOTHING TERMSBEAUTY & HYGIENEMANNERSSAINTSA WOMAN'S LIFE

 What are you wearing.. um.. underneath?

-What got you interested in medieval clothes?
+What got you interested in re-enactment?

-How long have you been doing re-enactment?
+How long have you been re-enacting?

-What do you do the rest of the year when Tournaments aren't on?
+What do you do the rest of the year when tournaments aren't on?

 Where do you get all your things?

-What does your husband/boyfriend/family/workmates think about it?
+What does your friends/family/workmates think about it?

 Are you a Princess?